HorizonRobotics/SocialRobot/README.md

     <img src="media/play_ground_ball.gif" width="320" height="240" alt="ball"/>

 * [Reaching3D task](python/social_bot/tasks.py): A task to reach a 3D position with the end effector of a robot arm.
-This task is only compatible for Agent kuka_lwr_4plus.
+This task is only compatible with Agent kuka_lwr_4plus.
 An optional distance based reward shaping can be used.

     <img src="media/reaching.gif" width="320" height="240" alt="reaching"/>

 * [PickAndPlace task](python/social_bot/tasks.py): A task to grip an object (a wood cube), move and then place it to the target position.
 An optional reward shaping can be used to guide the agent to grip cube and move to the position.
-This task is only compatible for Agent youbot_noplugin.
+This task is only compatible with Agent youbot_noplugin.

     <img src="media/pick_and_palce.gif" width="320" height="200" alt="pick_and_palce"/>